Written by Lynn Ogden

 In about the second year of lab operation, a digitizer was acquired that allowed us to convert the paper ballot to data by laying the ballot on the pad and touching the marked boxes.
 It greatly increased the speed and accuracy of the data transfer.
 Analysis continued on a campus mainframe using SAS.
 A grant from BYU added computer assisted sensory evaluation in Spring/Summer of 1993.
 Booths were remodeled to accommodate a monitor, CPU, keyboard and light pen.
 Compusense® software was used.

 From the beginning, panels were given a number.
 Numbers were assigned in order as the panels were scheduled.
-The 86th panel was conducted in October of 1990, 184th in February 1993, 410th in May or 1995, 618th in November of 1997, 1000th in August of 2001, 1200th in September of 2003.
+The 86th panel was conducted in October of 1990, 184th in February 1993, 410th in May of 1995, 618th in November of 1997, 1000th in August of 2001, 1200th in September of 2003.
 Panels are a mixture of under graduate product development panels, BYU research panels, and industrial panels.
 Over half of the panels have been industrial panels.
-Value of the industrial panels since the beginning is estimated to be over 1.5 million dollars.
+Value of the industrial panels since the beginning is estimated to be over $1.5 million dollars.

 In January of 1998, the Department of Food Science and Nutrition moved into the remodeled Eyring Science Center.
 Included in the facilities was a new 1400 ft2 Sensory Laboratory designed by Dr. Ogden and his students.
 It was room S103, located on the ground floor near the back loading dock door and just north of the Pilot Plant.
-Like the old lab, it included seven booths with breadbox pass-through compartments, and bank of signal lights in each booth and Computer assisted recruiting, questionnaire delivery and analysis.
+Like the old lab, it included seven booths with breadbox pass-through compartments, and bank of signal lights in each booth and computer assisted recruiting, questionnaire delivery and analysis.
 It also included a reception area, office, descriptive room, walk-in freezer and refrigerator and a 420 ft2 preparation area.

 Shortly after Dr. Ogden became the Department Chair in the fall of 1997, Laura Jefferies was hired as a graduate student to manage the Sensory Laboratory and Pilot Plant, reporting to Dr. Ogden.
 When she finished her Masters Degree in 1998, she remained as a full time staff employee.
 Her salary was paid from the income produced by industrial panels with some coming from Welfare Services.